 When Shouldn’t You Take Methadone?

-Methadone itself has its withdrawal symptoms along with methadone side effects.
+Methadone itself has its withdrawal symptoms along with mental methadone side effects.
 It can take up to six months to detoxify from methadone.
 The symptoms of methadone withdrawal include:

 Methadone withdrawal can kick in within 36 hours after taking methadone and can last up to six months.
 However, this withdrawal generally isn’t as bad as the withdrawals associated with other, similar drugs.
 Methadone can also be used to alleviate some pain for those who are addicted to medications due to chronic pain.